Home Business & Other LaTeX Cookbook - Second Edition

 Changing the font

-The default font set with the beamer package is Computer Modern.
-You can change it to other fonts as discussed in Chapter 3, Adjusting Fonts.
+The default font set with the beamer class is Computer Modern.
+You can change it to other fonts, as explained in the Writing a short text recipe.

-The default font is sans serif.
-Even the math formulas are sans serif.
-With a low projector resolution, or at some distance, this can be more readable than with a serif font.
+The default shape is sans-serif.
+Even the math formulas are sans-serif.
+It can be more readable with a low projector resolution or at some distance than with a serif font.

 However, if you would like to change to a serif font, you can load the corresponding font theme in the preamble: